SarderLab/tf-WSI-dataset-utils/README.md

 This should be wrapped in a tf.py_function for real time evaluation at training time.

-See: "example_usage.py" for more info.

 "dataset_util.py" contains the main functions:
 1. save_wsi_thumbnail_mask()  - run this to create masks of the tissue regions
 2. get_random_wsi_patch()     - function for getting stochastic regions from WSIs | wrapped in a tf.py_function() for use in network
 3. get_slide_label()          - an example of how to read slide labels from a master excel sheet

+See: "example_usage.py" for more info on the use of these functions.

 ## Resources